JuniperPhoton/LockedCameraCaptureExtensionDemo/README.md

 6. Store temporary files in the Capture Extension
 7. Lock device orientation
 8. Custom symbol image for ControlWidget
+9. Be aware of the bundle size
+10. Additional Information

 ## The anatomy of your app